 Eddee's first book, Urban Wilderness: Exploring a Metropolitan Watershed, was published by the Center for American Places at Columbia College Chicago and received the Conservation Fund’s Kodak American Greenways Award.
 He writes a column, also called Urban Wilderness, for Milwaukee Magazine.
 Eddee has also had work published in Family: a Celebration of Humanity, Popular Photography, The Photo Review, Phototechniques, Art in Wisconsin, Yes, Magazine, Orion Magazine, and the Center for Humans & Nature, among others.

-With degrees from University of Wisconsin—Madison and University of Wisconsin—Milwaukee, Eddee bring to his current full time practice over 30 years of experience as an environmental advocate as well as teaching art, photography and architecture.
+With degrees from University of Wisconsin—Madison and University of Wisconsin—Milwaukee, Eddee brings to his current full time practice over 30 years of experience as an environmental advocate as well as teaching art, photography and architecture.